raystack/meteor/plugins/extractors/github/README.md

 # GitHub

-Extract metadata from a GitHub organisation including users, repositories, and teams.
+Extract metadata from a GitHub organisation including users, repositories, teams, and documents.

 ## Usage